telstra/openapi-platform/DEVELOPMENT.md

 ## Building and Deploying
  * `yarn run build:clean` \
    Cleans the `build` directory, removing it and its contents.
- * `yarn run build:webpack` \
-   Helper command to run `webpack` while displaying progress messages.
-Not intended for direct use.
  * `yarn run build:prod` \
    Builds both the backend and frontend in production mode, enabling minification and disabling source maps.
 Generated build artefacts are placed